 There are several factors to be noted when traveling.
-As long as you have service as normal, you can authenticate as you always do.
-Otherwise, there are a few possible scenarios available:
+As long as you have cellular service or Internet access, you can authenticate as you always do.
+Otherwise, there are a few alternatives:

-- If no cell service or wifi connectivity, you can use the app to generate a passcode.
+- If you have no Internet connectivity, you can use the Duo Mobile app to generate a passcode.